thekingofcool/thekingofcool.github.io/about.md

 # Edward Chen

 ## About
 Data Engineer with over 6 years of experience in data development.
 Skilled in cloud technologies like AWS and proficient in Python, R and Scala.
-Expertise in Airflow and the Apache Hadoop/Spark ecosystem (Hadoop, Hive, Spark, HDFS/S3).
-Previously a Structural Engineer with a background in Civil Engineering from Chongqing University.
+Expertise in Airflow and the Apache Hadoop/Spark ecosystem.

+Possess exceptional logical thinking, proficient information retrieval, and advanced problem-solving skills.

 I like sports.
 Boxing, swimming and running.
 Make sports a daily habit.